kasujjabash/92cafe/README.md

-Here’s a **README.md** for the **92 Cafe App**, incorporating the UI details from the image and adding developer contact information.

 ---

 # 🍽️ 92 Cafe App

 **92 Cafe** is a modern and intuitive food ordering application designed to provide a seamless and enjoyable dining experience.
 Users can browse a beautifully curated menu, explore meal details, and place orders effortlessly.

 ---